 What is Bai Murabaha?

 Bai Murabaha is the sale contract between the buyer and the seller for trade purposes and financing.
-The client purchases the specific products from the seller by following the tenets of Islam.
-They agreed on a cost-plus profit which the client pays in cash on the fixed future date in a lump sum or before or sometime in installments.
-The seller’s gain may be specified in lump sums and vary when the agreement is to pay them in installments.
+The client purchases specific products from the seller by following the tenets of Islam.
+They agreed on a cost-plus profit, which the client pays in cash on the fixed future date in a lump sum, before, or sometime in installments.
+The seller’s gain may be specified in lump sums and vary when the agreement pays them in installments.
 The seller earns more profit if a client makes it too late to pay the installments.

 In the case of Bai Murabaha, the Banks acquire the goods as per the customer’s requisition.
 Retain in its keeping and then sell.
 The early adjustment may lead to the consideration of a refund on the profit to the client.